ealpha072/Notes-Taker/README.md

 # https://ealpha072.github.io/speech-recog/

 ## About
-This simple **speech recognition** application is used to take notes through **voice recording**.
+This simple **speech recognition** web application is used to take notes through **voice recording**.
 Saved notes are displayed in a table and saved to local storage in the user device.

 ##Techs used:
 * Bootstrap -for page styling